Brent Ladds: 1980 to 1989

 The OHA Senior A Hockey League ceased operations after the 1986–87 season, when it was reduced to three teams and the OHA was unable to find new teams.
 Ladds felt that the league had become cost-prohibitive, and noted the need to cut costs and restructure senior ice hockey to compete for the Allan Cup.

+In 1986, Ladds suspended the Brantford Classics for one season from the Greater Ontario Junior Hockey League due to excessive on-ice violence, and since their team's "objectives are not consistent with ours".
 In 1987, the Port Elgin Bears withdrew from a Western Ontario Junior C Hockey League playoffs series due to perceived on-ice violence by the Hanover Barons.
 Ladds and the OHA investigated the incident, which received national publicity when Port Elgin's coach was supported by Otto Jelinek, the Canadian Minister of State for Fitness and Amateur Sport.
 Port Elgin team officials were given one-year suspensions when the OHA found no evidence to justify abandoning the series.
 Ladds felt that the OHA had a responsibility to enforce player safety when justified, and agreed to study controlling on-ice violence.
 In the 1987–88 season, Ladds suspended a player for life who struck an opponent in the head with a hockey stick.

 During the summer in 1989, the Metro Toronto Hockey League (MTHL) and the Ontario Minor Hockey Association (OMHA), broke away from the OHA and formed the Central Canada Hockey Association, due to disagreement with an OHA restructuring proposal which would have limited their voting powers.
 The dispute ended when the Ontario Hockey Federation (OHF) was established, with equal representation for the OHA, NOHA, MTHL, and OMHA.
 Ladds was named executive director of the OHF, which was given the mandate to oversee hockey in Ontario, and be a review panel for three years to propose further restructuring if necessary.